Steinert's front entrance always seems especially inviting...and promising.

 |'Wide Brim' Hosta|

 The Hosta 'Wide Brim' is especially striking for wide, irregular, creamy leaf margins that develop gold tints as it matures.
 The leaves are an engaging, broadly ovoid shape and the plant grows to 20 inches high and 3 feet wide.
 It needs full shade and moist, well-drained soil.
 Important Note: Gardeners say this is one of the best of all hostas for bringing vivid color to the shade garden.

 'Twilight' is a beautiful Hosta that sports nicely shaped, rich green leaves with margins that can range from cream to yellow.
 It grows to 18 inches high and 36 inches wide.
 The leaves are about 7 inches long and In July and August the plant sends up lavender flowers.

 |Miniature Hosta Varieties|

-be as small as 6 inches wide when mature, but still command attention.
+Steinert's also has a superb collection of miniature and dwarf hostas.
+Ideal for rock gardens and small containers, they can be as small as 6 inches wide when mature, but still command attention.